ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of rain showers.
-Cloudy.
+Mostly cloudy.
 Low around 38, with temperatures rising to around 44 overnight.
-West northwest wind 5 to
+West northwest wind
-         13 mph, with gusts as high as 21 mph.
+         5 to 13 mph, with gusts as high as 21 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">